armata99/code-fragments/README.md

 # code-fragments
-This repo includes useful React-Native code fragments.
+This repo includes useful React-Native code fragments that I frequently used.